-Over the duration of your marriage, you may have seen your wealth grow a considerably significant amount.
-If some of this may have grown separately from your spouse's assets, you might consider preparing a postnuptial agreement.
-At Peter L. Cedeño & Associates, P.C., our divorce lawyers in New York City understand the sensitive nature of these agreements and are prepared to help you and your spouse navigate the process.
+Over the duration of your marriage, you may have seen your wealth grow to a considerably significant amount.
+If some of this wealth may have grown separately from your spouse's assets, you might consider preparing a postnuptial agreement.
+At Peter L. Cedeño & Associates, P.C., our family lawyers in New York City understand the sensitive nature of these agreements and are prepared to help you and your spouse navigate the process.

 Postnuptial agreements are very similar to prenuptial agreements.
 They can cover how best to divide finances, properties, and assets should the couple decide to divorce or separate, or in the unfortunate death of either spouse.
 The difference between the two is that the postnuptial agreement can be written at any point during the marriage.

 Postnuptial agreements can be a sensitive matter to discuss between you and your spouse, but the fact is that being prepared for what may happen in the future is a smart decision.
 It is important that both of you communicate and agree on the divisions that are included in the contract that you write.
-Also, finding legal counsel from a New York City divorce attorney who understands the laws surrounding postnuptial agreements can help you get on the right track and can expedite the process.
+Also, finding legal counsel from a New York City family law attorney who understands the laws surrounding postnuptial agreements can help you get on the right track and can expedite the process.

 To create your postnuptial agreement, the following is required: